leitingsd/NoWindowsUpdate/README.md

   Settings → Network & Internet → Ethernet → Set as metered connection → On

 - **Wi-Fi:**
-  Settings → Network & Internet → WLAN → (Your Wi-Fi Name) → Properties → Set as metered connection → On
+  Settings → Network & Internet → WLAN → (Your Wi-Fi Name) Properties → Set as metered connection → On

 ---

 ### 3. Turn Off Windows Update Options
 Settings → Windows Update → Advanced options
 Turn **off all options** listed.

+You may see the following options:
+- Receive updates for other Microsoft products;
+- Show me notifications for other Microsoft services;
+- **Download updates over metered connections (important);**
+- Notify me when a restart is required to finish updates.

+> Make sure **all of the above options are turned off**, especially “**Download updates over metered connections**”.

 ---